Arthur4718/IDdogChallenge/README.md

 # IDdogChallenge
-App created as a challenge from IDwall hiring team.
+App created as a challenge from IDwall team.

 This app showcases a list of images to users that can login with a valid e-mail.
 I will describe some of the libraries that i used during development, and also showcasing some examples if you want to get your feet wet with some popular libraries.

+You should be able to grab an apk here.
+Just run install it normally in your device or emulator.

 # Libraries Used